uberguru/docker-ansible-template/README.md

 ## Template for Runing ansible role inside of docker container

+### pre-requisites

+On your system install

+- ansible
+- docker
+- travis gem

+this varies from distro to distro so just search https://duckduckgo.com

+### Guide

 role created via ansible-galaxy init template-role

 - Delete the template role